-Blackbeard's Ghost is a 1968 Walt Disney Productions supernatural comedy film, starring Dean Jones, Peter Ustinov, Suzanne Pleshette, Elsa Lanchester and Joby Baker.
+Blackbeard's Ghost is a 1968 supernatural comedy film produced by Disney, starring Dean Jones, Peter Ustinov, Suzanne Pleshette, Elsa Lanchester and Joby Baker.
 It was directed by Robert Stevenson and based on the book of the same name by Ben Stahl.

 Steve Walker (Jones) has come to the town of Godolphin to be a track coach at the local college.
 He stays at an inn run by a group of old ladies who are descendants of Edward Teach aka "Blackbeard" and his crew.
 At the inn Steve finds a book of spells written by one of Blackbeard's wives.
 He reads one of the spells and accidentally conjures up Blackbeard's ghost (Ustinov), who is cursed to stay in limbo until he accomplishes a good deed.
 Hilarity Ensues.